hesusruiz/dslog/docsrc/tsalog_gemini.md

 * **Interoperability:** Built upon widely recognized standards (RFC 3161, C2SP Tiled Logs, C2SP Witness Protocol).

+## Log Replication, Availability, and Censorship Resistance

+To further enhance the robustness of the ecosystem, a DSLog instance can be replicated by independent, third-party **mirrors**.
+These mirrors operate by fetching the log's tiles, verifying their consistency against the STHs anchored on the ISBE Blockchain, and serving them to clients.
+This model, inspired by the [C2SP Transparency Log Mirror Protocol](https://github.com/C2SP/C2SP/blob/main/tlog-mirror.md), provides several key advantages:

+* **High Availability and Redundancy:** If the primary log operator's server becomes unavailable, clients can seamlessly switch to fetching log tiles from one or more independent mirrors.
+This ensures that the verification process is not dependent on a single point of failure.

+* **Censorship Resistance:** Mirrors provide a powerful defense against censorship.
+If a malicious primary operator attempts to hide an entry by refusing to serve its corresponding tiles to a specific user, that user can retrieve the same tiles from a mirror.
+Since all mirrors are cryptographically bound to the same public history on the blockchain, any attempt by the primary log to present an inconsistent or incomplete view is easily detected.

+* **Improved Performance and Scalability:** By distributing the load of serving log tiles across multiple geographically diverse mirrors, the system can serve a larger number of clients with lower latency.

+* **Independent Auditing:** Mirrors act as continuous, independent auditors of the primary log, strengthening the overall trust and security of the system.

+This replication mechanism is particularly effective for logs containing public or semi-public data.
+For logs with sensitive data, the decision to allow replication must be balanced with data residency and confidentiality requirements.

+## Data Privacy and GDPR Compliance

+The DSLog architecture is designed with data privacy regulations like GDPR in mind, particularly addressing the "right to erasure" (Article 17).
+This is achieved by carefully separating the data layer from the immutable blockchain layer.

+* **No Personal Data On-Chain:** The ISBE Blockchain only stores Signed Tree Heads (STHs).
+These are cryptographic hashes (commitments) of the log's state and contain no personally identifiable information (PII) or raw data from the log entries.
+They are irreversible and cannot be used to deduce the original content.

+* **Pseudonymization by Design:** Clients are responsible for hashing their sensitive data *before* creating the RFC 3161 `TimeStampReq`.
+The log entry itself is the `TimeStampReq` containing this hash, not the original data.
+This aligns with the principle of data minimization.

+* **Fulfilling the Right to Erasure:**
+    *   Since the Tessera log is stored off-chain in a conventional storage system (e.g., filesystem, S3), individual log entries can be deleted or redacted upon a valid erasure request.
+    *   Deleting a leaf from the Merkle tree will change the STH for all subsequent checkpoints.
+This means a proof of inclusion for the deleted entry can no longer be generated against future log states, effectively honoring the erasure.
+    *   Crucially, this action **does not invalidate the integrity of the rest of the log**.
+Proofs for all other entries, anchored by STHs committed to the blockchain *before* the deletion, remain valid.
+The historical record is preserved, while the specific entry is verifiably removed from the log's present and future states.

+This model provides a robust solution for maintaining a tamper-evident, auditable log while remaining compliant with privacy regulations that require the ability to delete personal data.
+It offers verifiability without the "inescapable permanence" of writing raw data directly to a blockchain.

 ## The DSLog Approach: A Hybrid Model

 DSLog operates as a "personality" of a transparent log, integrating several key components: